 If you put things in perspective – Lee Kuan Yew had already achieved a quality life.
 He led an extremely good and long life by most Singaporean’s standards.

 Of course, he chose to live humbly.
 However, compared to many other elderly in Singapore, his life was a lot better.
 He had the opportunity to pursue his dreams and run this country; marry the love of his life and raised successful children.
 He did not need to worry about retirement adequacy.

 Many old people his age who die alone because of Singapore’s poor social security schemes and who have to pick up cans and cardboards at such an old age.
 They too were extremely important for Singapore’s success and worked hard to build the country we have today.
-Yet, they are living in terrible conditions with one out of five senior citizens in Singapore not having enough income to meet end’s meet.

 3. Did he “sacrifice” a lot for Singapore?

 I agree that Lee Kuan Yew did his best and contributed immensely.
 However, I feel pretty perplexed when I see comments online about how Lee Kuan Yew “sacrificed his whole life and so much” to contribute to Singapore.

 To me, there is a big difference when you say “sacrified” a lot versus “contributed a lot”.